 - The TSF provides preservation of secure state by detecting and managing the following failures:

+- High voltage supply,

+- · Glitches.

 - · Die integrity violation detection,

+- External clock incorrect frequency,

-- Errors on memories and registers,
+- Errors on memories and registers

-- · Glitches.

-- High voltage supply,

-- CPU errors,
+- MPU errors,

-- MPU errors.
+- CPU errors.

+- Watchdog reset,

-- Faults on crypto processors or libraries,
+- Faults on crypto processors,

-- etc.
+- etc...

+- The secure state is reached by an immediate reset and run.

 - The ES can generate a software reset, either simple or infinite (reset and wait).